Hendrix-CS/csci320/projects/game_kernel.md

   * `Type 'k' to end a game`
 * Below the instructions is a list of all available games.
 * One game is always highlighted.
   * If the user types `s`, the highlighted game will start.
+  * Note that starting a game more than once will create distinct processes running the same game.
   * The highlight is changed by using the up and down arrow keys.
 * When a game is in progress, pressing the Escape key will pause the game and return to the starting screen.